pluvias/Data-Analysis-Tasks/1. Seasonality/README.md

   - What seasonality of drugs can there be?
 Can it be seen in sales data or in traffic?
   - Is it possible to predict sales or traffic for 2020 based on 2-year data?

+1st part: define seasonality.
+2nd part: forecast.

-Awaiting for LSTM network realization.
+Awaiting for the LSTM network realization.

+pdf Report is uploaded.